sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-permissions.md

 The *Profile - Permissions* page reports resulting permissions of roles assigned a user account.

-## User Details

-The user's *Account Name* is displayed.

-If the user account is logged in from an Identity Service that makes use of passwords managed with JOC Cockpit, then the *Change Password* operation is available.
-Users can change their password any time.

 ## Roles

 The roles assigned the user account are displayed.
 Resulting permissions are merged from role assignments.